-Sequences from Hole U1604A were examined using NGR data measured on 10 cm intervals and whole-round MS measured at 2 cm resolution with the WRMSL.
+Sequences from Hole U1604A were examined using NGR data measured at 10 cm intervals and whole-round MS measured at a 2 cm resolution with the WRMSL.
 In addition, 10 cm interval NGR data and 5 cm resolution MS data were measured on sections from Hole U1604B and examined in near-real time to ensure adequate coring depths to fill the gaps in Hole U1604A.
 Because triple APC offset coring was not planned at Site U1604, a splice for this site was not completed.
 Recovery gaps commonly overlap between Holes U1604A and U1604B.
 The difficulty was further magnified by deformation related to XCB coring.
 Thus, Holes U1604A and U1604B were correlated to the extent possible, but they were mostly aligned based on the mudline.

-The top of Hole U1604A (which preserved a mudline) served as the anchor (zero depth point) for the generation of the CCSF-A depth scale at this site.
+The top of Hole U1604A (which preserved a mudline) served as the anchor (zero depth point) for the generation of the CCSF, Method A (CCSF-A), depth scale at this site.
 From this reference, the relative core depths were determined by establishing depth offsets, or affine ties, between cores from the two holes based on optimized correlation of WRMSL-derived MS and NGR data.
-The upper part of the sequence is tied through Cores 400-U1604A-1H to 400-U1604B-2H, Cores 400-U1604A-3H to 400-U1604A-6H, and Cores 400-U1604A-7H to 400-U1604B-10H.
-Below, the cores are placed on a relative depth to each other.
-Core disturbances, shattered core liners, and other issues impacting core quality meant that the stratigraphic coherence of the recovered sequence was variable.
+The upper part of the sequence is tied through Cores 400-U1604A-1H through 400-U1604B-2H, Cores 400-U1604A-3H through 400-U1604A-6H, and Cores 400-U1604A-7H through 400-U1604B-10H.
+The cores below are placed on a relative depth to each other.
+Core disturbances, shattered core liners, and other issues impacting core quality mean that the stratigraphic coherence of the recovered sequence is variable.
 Below 223 m CSF-A in Hole U1604A, NGR and MS are less coherent, which makes the stratigraphic correlation of the lowermost overlapping section dubious.
 In summary, it is not possible to build a complete CCSF-A depth scale for Site U1604.
-The high recovery and core alignment between Holes U1604A and U1604B allows for the construction of a preliminary CCSF-A depth scale, but the gaps between cores are unknown.
-Downhole logging data was used to improve the depth accuracy of these cores.
+The high recovery and core alignment between Holes U1604A and U1604B allow for the construction of a preliminary CCSF-A depth scale, but the gaps between cores are unknown.
+Downhole logging data were used to improve the depth accuracy of these cores.

 The age model for Site U1604 is based on magnetostratigraphic interpretations of Holes U1604A and U1604B.
-The upper \sim 138 m CSF-A of sediment is characterized by normal polarity (Zone N1) and is interpreted to be the Brunhes Chron (C1n; 0-0.773 Ma; Ogg, 2020).
-From this identification, we estimate an average sediment accumulation rate of \sim 17 cm/ky during the Brunhes Chron.
+The uppermost ~138 m of sediment is characterized by normal polarity (Zone N1) and is interpreted to be the Brunhes Chron (C1n; 0-0.773 Ma; Ogg, 2020).
+From this identification, we estimate an average sediment accumulation rate of ~17 cm/ky during the Brunhes Chron.
 In addition, within the Brunhes Chron there are a number of decreases in relative paleointensity (DIPs).
-DIPs are calculated from the normalized remanence (NRM ${20\text{mT}}$) divided by MS. Seven well-defined DIPs in the Site U1604 relative paleointensity record correlate well with the Paleomagnetic Dipole Moment for the last 2 My (PADM2M) constructed by Ziegler et al. (2011).
+DIPs are calculated from the normalized remanence (NRM20mT) divided by MS. Seven well-defined DIPs in the Site U1604 RPI record correlate well with the Paleomagnetic Dipole Moment for the last 2 My (PADM2M) constructed by Ziegler et al. (2011).
 Using the PADM2M tie points, it is possible to predict where the MISs of the LR04 stack of Lisiecki and Raymo (2005) are at Site U1604.